 Is probate expensive?

 Probate court costs are limited to relatively small filing fees, regardless of the size of the estate.
 In Hamilton County, Ohio, the cost is usually $260 for a full estate.
-However, the largest estate expenses are typically attorney fees and executor fees, which may depend on the amount of assets in the estate.
+However, the largest estate expenses are typically attorney fees and executor fees, which may be based, at least in part, on the amount of assets in the estate.

 Attorney fees: Attorney fees are typically determined in one of three ways: a percentage of the assets involved (based on the guidelines below), an hourly rate, or a flat fee based on the time and expertise required for the estate.